-One in three mortgage holders have no idea what rate of interest they are paying, new research shows.
+One third of UK mortgage holders don't know what interest rate they are on, new research shows.

 This means that than 5 million people in Britain have no idea how much their mortgage is costing them.

 Almost one in 10 don't know how long their mortgage term is, or whether it is a fixed or variable rate.